 Our specialist short breaks offer nurse-led clinical care for babies, children and young people with highly complex palliative care needs, providing day care for a few hours or a longer period of days/weeks as required.
 Most respite care short breaks are delivered in the hospice but can also be provided within a family’s home.

-Each child has a personal care plan that is tailored for their individual medical, emotional, cultural, religious and spiritual needs, which is developed by an experienced and qualified multi-disciplinary team of professionals including:
+Each child has an individual care plan that is tailored for their medical, emotional, cultural, religious and spiritual needs, which is developed by an experienced and qualified multi-disciplinary team of professionals.

 What’s provided on a short break?